 Link to BoxCast.tv: The simplest method, Link to BoxCast.tv, generates a URL you can simply share on Facebook, Twitter, in an email, etc. to direct your viewers to watch your content without any hosting requirements.

-Select a Layout.
-To see which options come with each layout, click Advanced Settings and feel free to customize it from there.
+Now it's time to select a Layout.
+To see which options come with each layout, click Advanced Settings, and feel free to customize it from there.